elenasamuylova/drafts/llm_course/README.md

 - ML models for evaluating specific output qualities
 - LLMs as judges, scoring responses using prompts

-## Similarity-Based Metrics and Embeddings
+## Similarity-based metrics and embeddings

-Embedding-based methods improve reference-based evaluation by capturing **semantic meaning**, not just surface-level matches.
+Embedding-based methods improve reference-based evaluation by capturing semantic meaning, not just surface-level matches.

-To evaluate outputs using embeddings, you typically follow two main steps:
+To evaluate semenatic similarity, you typically follow two main steps:
 - Generate embeddings for the inputs — such as the reference and the generated response.
 - Measure similarity between them to assess how closely their meanings align.